Side Return Extension Specialists in London

 - How much does a side return extension cost?

-- A standard side return infill in South East London typically costs between £35,000 and £45,000.
+- A standard side return infill in South East London starts from around £40,000.
 This includes structural steelwork to open up the kitchen wall, new foundations (typically strip foundations to 1 metre depth), roofing with glazing such as a flat glass roof or roof lantern for natural light, full insulation to current Building Regulations Part L standards, electrics, plumbing, plastering, and decoration.
-If you combine the side return with a rear extension to create a wraparound layout, expect £45,000-£65,000 depending on the total floor area.
-Crittall-style glazing from manufacturers like Steel Window Association members adds a premium of around £3,000-£5,000 over standard powder-coated aluminium frames.
+Combining the side return with a rear extension to create a wraparound layout starts from around £55,000 depending on the total floor area.
+Crittall-style glazing adds a premium from around £3,000 over standard powder-coated aluminium frames.
 Kitchen unit fitting is quoted separately unless you want us to supply and install.
-We provide a fixed-price quote after the site visit — these figures are based on side return projects completed across South London boroughs since 2020.
+We survey the property first and provide a fixed-price quote in writing; these figures are based on side return projects completed across South London since 2020.

 Get a Free Side Return Extensions Quote